EPEW 2026

 Submissions

+Authors are solicited to submit full papers of at most 15 pages for publication in the proceedings.
+The page limit includes tables, figures, and references.
+All papers must be submitted electronically in Springer’s LNCS format (in PDF format) using [TBA].
 Springer encourages authors to include their ORCIDs in their papers.
+Springer encourages authors to include their ORCIDs in their papers.
 Authors should consult Springer’s authors’ guidelines and use Springer’s LaTeX templates for the preparation of their papers.
 Submitted papers not complying with the above guidelines may be rejected without undergoing review.
+All submitted papers will be reviewed by the program committee based on technical quality, relevance, significance, and clarity.

 Important dates

-- Acceptance notification for full papers: September 30th, 2025
+- Acceptance notification for full papers: [TBA]

 All deadlines are UTC-12, Anywhere on Earth.

-Organizing Committee
+Organising Committee

 - Marco Scarpa, University of Messina, Italy